kbase/groups/design/design.md

 ### Group Properties

-  * A permanent unique ID generated at creation
+  * A permanent, unique, user defined ID generated at creation
-    * UUID or, less preferably, an autoincrementing integer
+    * Could be a slug based on the display name below
+    * Needs service endpoint to check if id is available and offer alternatives
+    * Very similar to auth
   * An owner
     * With the possibility for system administrators to reassign the owner
     * Only the owner may delete a group, which is permanent
   * A mutable, informational-only type (Organization, Project, Team, ...)
-  * A mutable unique name
+  * A mutable display name
   * A mutable description
   * A mutable list of members
     * Needs an invite & accept mechanism (feeds)
+    * The group owner can specify whether the member list is private or public (other than the owner and administrators, which are always public.
   * A mutable list of workspaces / narratives that are part of the group
     * List mutation:
       * To add a workspace to a group, a group administrator must approve.